Anuvrat-Verma/Energy-Supply-Chain-Resilience-/README.md

 # AI-Driven Energy Supply Chain Resilience

-Live news trips a **24/7 autonomous pipeline**: an LLM scores geopolitical risk, then a compiled **C++ engine** calculates optimal reroutes and network delays → two LLMs (grounded in a RAG knowledge base) translate that into economic impact and procurement strategy → a final stage blends a trained **LSTM-RL policy** with a **dynamic-programming solver** into an SPR drawdown plan.
+Live news trips a **24/7 autonomous pipeline**: an LLM scores geopolitical risk, then a compiled **C++ engine** calculates optimal reroutes and network delays → two LLMs (executing in parallel) translate that into economic impact and procurement strategy → a final stage blends a trained **LSTM-RL policy** with a **dynamic-programming solver** into an SPR drawdown plan.
 Everything is glued together by **gRPC**, so C++, Python, and the React frontend all speak one strict, binary-fast contract.

 ```mermaid
 graph TD